Creeper-banner/Fix13046/README.md

 The mod implements a simple mixin to fix this.

-The workspace is generally forked from GTNH's example mod repo.
+The workspace is originally forked from GTNH's example mod repo.